sbaychev/kafka-docker-schema/README.md

 - Java 8 or above (see installation instructions below)
 - Docker
 - Docker Compose
-- JUnit 4
+- JUnit 5

 **TODO:**
-1. Move to Gradle
+1. Move to Gradle - WIP
-2. Move to JUnit 5
-3. Move to java 11
+2. Move to Java 11
-4. Move to CustomErrorHandling
+3. Move to CustomErrorHandling - WIP

 **FIXME:**
 1. The confluent schema registry expects the 8081 always to be used for it; need to modify it's server properties for other value